dev1ous/One-File-Composite-DP/README.md

 # License

-Under the MIT License, see LICENSE.txt for more information.
+Under the MIT License, see [LICENSE](https://github.com/dev1ous/Composite-like-leveraging-CRTP/blob/main/LICENSE) for more information.